mweidner037/list-positions/internals.md

 Special cases that are handled separately:

 - The root's node prefix is defined to be `""`.
-- The minimum LexPosition is `Order.MIN_LEX_POSITION = ""`.
+- The minimum LexPosition is `MIN_LEX_POSITION = ""`.
 This is obviously less than all other LexPositions.
-- The maximum LexPosition is `Order.MAX_LEX_POSITION = "~"`.
-This is greater than all other LexPositions because they all start with a bunch ID, and we mandate that every bunch ID is less than `"~"`.
+- The maximum LexPosition is `MAX_LEX_POSITION = "~"`.
+This is greater than all other LexPositions because they all start with a bunchID, and we mandate that every bunchID is less than `"~"`.

 ### Lexicographic Order